MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/create-static-web-app.md

     You can usually take the default values if your folder structure follows the typical folder structure for the project type.

-1. When you finish the creation steps, your repository fork has a GitHub Actions to build and deploy to your Static Web App.
+1. When you finish the creation steps, your repository fork has a GitHub Action to build and deploy to your Static Web App, located in the `/.github/workflows` directory.

 **Tutorials**, which use the [Azure Static Web Apps extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps) include: